The introduction can be found here and Chapter One here.

 wide people were utterly defenceless before it.

-This was the situation when Bolsheviks began in the capital.
-The Council had elected a revolutionary committee to maximise their connections with the soldiers in the city.
+This was the situation when Bolsheviks made their move in the capital.
+The Council had elected a revolutionary committee to maximise its connections to the soldiers in the city.
 On 6 November Trotsky challenged the troops, in the name of this committee, to obey no other orders but those signed by it.
 The Kerensky government’s machinations would have failed utterly were such a challenge to succeed and the government decided later that same day to arrest the revolutionary committee and begin investigating it.
 This only poured oil on the fire so immediately revolution rose through the city.
 That night Bolsheviks took over the telegraph office.
-Over night the uprising only grew.
+Overnight the uprising only grew.
 The troops sided with the revolutionaries and before 7 November broke they had taken over all the railway stations and banks in the city.

 |Lenin - similar in original|

-The whole day was a fight for supremacy but it was easy to see how the struggle would end.
-The Kerensky government could no longer cope with anything since it was not long until most ministers fell into the hands of the Bolsheviks.
+All that day they fought for supremacy but it was easy to see how the struggle would end.
+The Kerensky government could no longer cope with anything and soon most ministers fell into the hands of the Bolsheviks.
 Kerensky himself escaped from the city with difficulty.

 Moscow the revolution had

 begun at the same time as in Petrograd but it

 was a much tougher struggle there.
 In that week there were rough street battles

 but the outcome there was the same as in the capital—the Bolsheviks won total

 victory over the government’s supporters.